kritikaRaj261/RetailSalesProject-1/README.md

 );
 ```
 ## 2. Data Exploration & Cleaning
-1.Record Count: Determine the total number of records in the dataset.
+-**1.Record Count**: Determine the total number of records in the dataset.
 2.Customer Count: Find out how many unique customers are in the dataset.
 3.Category Count: Identify all unique product categories in the dataset.
 4.Null Value Check: Check for any null values in the dataset and delete records with missing data.